replicatedhq/replicated-docs/docs/intro-kots.md

 This topic provides an introduction to the Replicated KOTS installer, including information about KOTS features, installation options, and user interfaces.

 :::note
-You must have the Replicated KOTS entitlement to use KOTS.
+The Replicated KOTS entitlement is required to install applications with KOTS.
 For more information, see [Pricing](https://www.replicated.com/pricing) on the Replicated website.
 :::

 ## Overview